-Chief Financial Officer
+Vice President of Finance and Chief Financial Officer

-Under her employment agreement, Ms. Horvath is entitled to receive an initial annualized base salary equal to \$225,000.
-Ms. Horvath also is eligible to receive an annual performance-based cash bonus with a target amount equal to no less than 40% of her base salary.
-Payment of the bonus amount will be subject to achievement of metrics to be established by our Board of Directors and Ms. Horvath's continued employment with the Company through the end of the applicable cash bonus period.
-Neither our Board of Directors nor its Compensation Committee established such performance criteria for 2019 and therefore no cash bonus was paid.
+Under her employment agreement, Ms. Horvath is eligible to receive an annual performance-based cash bonus with a target amount equal to no less than 40% of her base salary.
+Payment of the bonus amount is subject to achievement of metrics to be established by our Board of Directors and her continued employment with the Company through the end of the applicable cash bonus period.